benjaminvandammeholberton/benjaminvandammeholberton/README.md

 #### Highlighted Project

 🌿 My most significant project to date is a web application for managing vegetable gardens.
 It's crafted with FastAPI, MongoDB, and JavaScript to provide intuitive and efficient garden management solutions.
-You can explore it [here](https://github.com/benjaminvandammeholberton/Garden-Companion_API).
+You can explore the [backend](https://github.com/benjaminvandammeholberton/Garden-Companion_API) and the [frontend](https://github.com/benjaminvandammeholberton/Garden-Companion_frontend) parts.

 #### Let's Connect